Language is powerful, we all know that. How we use it is a personal choice, but it can have repercussions in other people’s lives.

 Does this make sense to you?
 If your language does not have the distinction between masculine and feminine (like English), maybe this can be difficult to grasp at first.

 In the 1970s it was very popular among activists and feminists to use masculine nouns to describe their jobs because they saw it as a way to demonstrate their equality with men.

 Now, feminists, many teachers, and speakers of Italian think exactly the opposite.
 We won’t ever have a real equality if we continue to use only masculine nouns to indicate women.

-From those decades of social turmoil and renovation, the debate over the use of feminine career-nouns has always been very passionate (to put it mildly), but it got even more heated last December.
-Laura Boldrini, the President of the Italian Parliament, decided that all women working in the Parliament will be addressed with their feminine career-word.
+From those decades of social turmoil and renovation, the debate over the use of feminine career-nouns has always been very passionate (to put it mildly), but it got even more heated in December 2016.
+Laura Boldrini, former President of the Italian Parliament, decided that all women working in the Parliament had be addressed with their feminine career-word.

 And this was the last straw.
 Men, especially those in higher power positions, are against this regulation, but surprisingly many women are also against it.
 Part of the women involved in this decision are openly against it because they see it as a useless and dangerous imposition.

 Choosing to make a simple distinction between feminine and masculine terms says more about us than just “being able to speak a language”, we are making a choice with every word we say.

 Respecting women, also through language, can have a strong impact on the way we perceive the women in our lives, and by extension all women.
 And, whether or not we have been surrounded by a language that has two genders, there comes a moment when we start reflecting on the language itself.